az4if/mini-dep-bot/README.md

 standard 5-field cron syntax in UTC, e.g. `0 6 * * 1` = every Monday at
 06:00 UTC, `0 0 * * *` = daily at midnight UTC.

+## Lockfiles

+`bot.py` itself only ever edits a manifest file via the GitHub API — it has no repo checkout or toolchain, and hand-editing a lockfile risks producing one with a stale integrity hash or a resolution that doesn't match what's declared.
+So instead, the provided workflow handles this properly in a follow-up step that has both:

+1. `bot.py` records which `(branch, lockfile)` pairs it actually changed to `.mini-dep-bot-updates.json`.
+2. The workflow's **"Regenerate lockfiles"** step checks out each of those branches and runs the real package manager — `npm install --package-lock-only`, `cargo update`, `bundle lock`, `poetry lock --no-update`, `go mod tidy`, or `composer update --lock` — then pushes the regenerated lockfile back to the same branch if it changed.
+It ends up as a second commit on the same PR the bot opened.

+This relies on `ubuntu-latest` runners already having Node/npm, Ruby/Bundler, Go, Rust/Cargo, PHP/Composer, and `pipx` installed, which is true of the default GitHub-hosted runner image.
+If your runner is missing one of these, add the matching `actions/setup-*` step before "Regenerate lockfiles" in the workflow file.

+This step only runs as part of the GitHub Actions workflow.
+Running `python bot.py` standalone updates the manifest but not the lockfile — regenerate it yourself with the command above for your ecosystem.

 ## Configuration

 Drop a `.mini-dep-bot.yml` at the root of the target repo to customize